girlygado/challenges/junior/conference-ticket-generator/README.md

 # Frontend Mentor - Conference ticket generator

-This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
+This is a solution to the [Conference ticket generator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Screenshot